core-wg/oscore/draft-ietf-core-object-security.md

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common shared secret material in client and server, which may be obtained e.g. by using EDHOC {{I-D.selander-ace-cose-ecdhe}} or the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.

+The formula 2^(min(nonce length in bits, 56) - 1) - 1 {{nonce-uniqueness}} guarantees unique nonces during the required use the algorithm, considering the same partial IV and flipped first bit of IV {{cose-object}} is used in request and response (which is the reason for -1 in the exponent).
+The compression algorithm {{app-compression}} assumes that the partial IV is 56 bits or less (which is the reason for min(,) in the exponent).

-The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum no. messages (2^56-1).
+The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum no. messages (2^55-1).
 Compatibility with CCM* is achieved by using the algorithm AES-CCM-16-64-128 {{I-D.ietf-cose-msg}}.

 Most AEAD algorithms require a unique nonce for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
 If the recipient accepts any sequence number larger than the one previously received, then the problem of sequence number synchronization is avoided.
 With reliable transport it may be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
 The alternatives to sequence numbers have their issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.